timklapdor/csulx/_strategies/Student-ePortfolios.md

 An ePortfolio can be described as a selective and structured collection of information gathered for specific purposes and showing/evidencing one’s accomplishments, growth and professional reflections.
 Content is stored and managed digitally using appropriate multimedia and web environments (Challis, 2005). ePortfolios are planned and compiled by the owner (students) rather than by the educator. ePortfolios can provide ways for students to use feedback from assessment to support their learning.
 The ability to collect, reflect and connect aligns with assessment-as-learning principles. ePortfolios can encourage a self-directed, individualised approach to learning that students use throughout their lives.
 Throughout the ePortfolio process, students develop the appropriate skills to regulate their own learning and become responsibly engaged both individually and collaboratively in the ePortfolio process.
 This development of an ePortfolio, both creation and curation, can be sustained across subjects, within courses and beyond.

-When to use use ePortfolios (UNSW, 2016):
+When to use ePortfolios (UNSW, 2016):

 * to enable students to reflect on their learning, performance and /or achievement in both formative and summative assessment
 * to encourage independent learning